Abineshabee/Experiments/README.md

 The goal of this repository is to explore different datasets and implement **classification and prediction models using Python and Jupyter Notebook**.

-Each project focuses on a **different real-world dataset** and demonstrates the workflow of:
+Each project focuses on a **different real-world dataset** and demonstrates the workflow of

 * Data loading
 * Data preprocessing